 The saying “looking for a job is a full-time job” is a familiar truth to millions searching for employment.
-What happens when the resumes are submitted and picked through for the position is the side of the story that rarely gets focused on.
-Is there a saying for how looking through resumes for the right person to come join the team is a job too?
-Because it is!
+But what happens when resumes are submitted and picked through for the position is a side of the story that rarely gets focused on.
+Is there a saying for how looking through resumes for the right person to join the team is a job too?

-You need to find someone who is compatible for the position offered so you read through what they wrote on their resume and compare their qualifications to the job requirements.
-A super-savvy HR headhunter will also Google and search LinkedIn to find out additional background information on the candidates.
+You need to find someone who is compatible with the position offered so you read through what they wrote on their resume and compare their qualifications to the job requirements.
+A super-savvy HR headhunter will also Google and search LinkedIn and other social media outlets to find out additional background information on the candidates.

 Through both LinkedIn and the resume, certain keywords will begin jumping out at you.
-Like the bachelorettes vying to win the heart of the bachelor with their own ‘key words’ (sweet, adventurous, animal lover), job applicants are trying to do the same in the corporate world (experienced, responsible, problem-solver).
+Like the bachelorettes vying to win the heart of the bachelor with their own buzzwords (sweet, adventurous, animal lover), job applicants are trying to do the same in the corporate world (experienced, responsible, problem-solver).

 It’s one thing to want to find a candidate who works well with others, but one that will take the time to coach a team along to success?
 One that looks out for every member and wants to make sure they perform to the best of their ability?
 And a person who doesn’t give up and keeps the team’s spirits high?
 That’s a winner in my book.

 Look at the positions that the applicant held the most seniority in and the duties completed there.
 This is the section where recommendations, both online and off, work to provide an extra inside scoop on what the resume doesn’t say – and usually, it’s a pretty positive one.

-‘Someone who likes to get their hands dirty’
+3. Someone who likes to get their hands dirty

-In any line of work you’ll wind up tackling a project of huge magnitude or start working on a new assignment that goes beyond your typical routine.
+In any line of work, you’ll wind up tackling a project of huge magnitude or start working on a new assignment that goes beyond your typical routine.
 The ideal candidate isn’t going to fear or procrastinate or refuse to do the job – they’ll embrace it and put in the extra time and effort to make it great.

 Stick with the coach option instead – this one is incredibly tired and won’t jump out to catch my attention.

 How does that differentiate you from the pack?
-We’re all hard workers in our own right – now’s the time to emphasize where your hard working strengths lie and examples of the work you did in those areas.
+We’re all hard workers in our own right – now’s the time to emphasize where your hard-working strengths lie and examples of the work you did in those areas.